 Create a Nighttime Routine

-Creating a consistent routine to follow at night has helped reduce my anxiety.
+Creating a routine to follow at night has helped reduce my anxiety.
 One thing I enjoy doing is my skincare routine before getting ready for bed.
 Skincare has always been a form of self-care for me, that feeling of pampering yourself and taking care of your skin is amazing.

 I’ve also started to limit the amount of time I’m on my phone scrolling through social media before bed.
-One of the biggest challenges I’ve had was laying in the bed on Instagram for hours.
+One of the biggest challenges I’ve had was laying in bed on Instagram for hours.
 Next thing you know, it’s 3:00 in the morning and I start panicking because I know I won’t get much sleep.

 Write in a Journal